Suno Outputs the Wrong Genre — Style Ordering Fix

 • minimal + lush

-If you want an acoustic + electronic fusion, use a defined hybrid term: electro-acoustic indie.
+If you genuinely want an acoustic-plus-electronic fusion, name a defined hybrid term instead: electro-acoustic indie.

 Step 5: Always include BPM matching the genre